Maikel Nabil Sanad: Incarceration

 Nabil was detained several times in Egypt because of his political views and activities.
 He was arrested on 4 February 2011 by military police and was tortured, but released 27 hours later.

 In March 2011, he was arrested again from his home in the Ain Shams neighborhood in Cairo by the military intelligence.
 He was only able to call his brother the next day to inform him of his arrest.
 Nabil was sentenced to three years imprisonment on charges of "insulting the military" in his post "The Army and The People Were Never One Hand" by the 10th of Ramadan military court in Nasr City near Cairo on 10 April.
 Before this, he was imprisoned in a special punishment cell at El Marg prison, which did not allow him any sunlight.
 In addition, he was placed with common criminal cellmates who threatened him.
 He also was denied access to decent food and was forced to shower in dirty water and sleep on insect-laden bedding.
 He suffered severe allergies on all parts of his body due to the insect-laden bedding.
-Nabil demanded a doctor, as he suffers from unstable blood pressure and a heart condition and needs regular medication and medical attention.
+Nabil demanded a doctor, as he has unstable blood pressure and a heart condition and needs regular medication and medical attention.
 He began a hunger strike August 23, 2011.
 During his hunger strike he suffered two comas and was close to death on numerous occasions.

 On 14 December 2011 the Egyptian supreme military court of appeals reduced his sentence to a two-year jail sentence, despite appeals to be freed.
 A call for a demonstration protesting against Maikel Nabil's imprisonment was announced through social media to take place on 29 December at the Tahrir Square.

 Nabil was pardoned by the military ruling council on 23 January 2012.
 He spoke of his experiences at the Geneva Summit for Human Rights and Democracy a few weeks later.